West Derby railway station

 West Derby railway station was located on the North Liverpool Extension Line to the south of Mill Lane, West Derby, Liverpool, England.

+History

-It opened on 1 December 1879.
+The station opened on 1 December 1879.
+It was located about 2 miles away from Croxteth Hall, which was the home of Lord Sefton.

-The station closed to passengers in November 1960 closing completely five years later.
+The station closed to passengers in November 1960 and completely five years later.
 The line through the station site continued in use by freight trains until 1975, with the tracks being lifted in early 1979.

-The station was about 2 miles away from Croxteth Hall which was the home of Lord Sefton.
+The site today

-The platforms are extant with the station building converted to a private residence and shop.
-The trackbed through the station site forms a part of the Trans Pennine Trail.
+The platforms remain extant, with the station building converted to a private residence and shop.
+The trackbed through the station site forms the Liverpool Loopline Path, part of the Trans Pennine Trail.